App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-Wire transfers and bank transfers basically do the same things.
-They move money from one bank or financial institution to another, either internationally, domestically or both.Understanding the differences can help you determine which type of transfer is best for your situation.
+Wire transfers and bank transfers are similar in that they move money from one bank or financial institution to another, either internationally, domestically, or both.Understanding the differences can help you determine which type of transfer is best for your situation.
 Let’s take a closer look at the differences between wire transfer vs bank transfer and what makes sense for the transactions you are making.

 What Is a Wire Transfer?